American actor Steve McQueen on the set of Bullitt, directed by Peter Yates.

 100 best action movies of all time

 There is no denying that action movies are the king of the box office.
 From 2021 to 2024, the genre has been Hollywood's biggest moneymaker by a mile, accounting for anywhere from 28% to nearly 54% of total annual box office earnings, according to data from The Numbers.
-As of Nov.
-4, action movies have already raked in nearly $2.2 billion in 2024, largely thanks to "Deadpool & Wolverine" and "Dune: Part Two."
-Upcoming releases like "Gladiator II" signal an action-packed remainder of 2024.
+Action movies have already raked in more than $2.4 billion in 2024, largely thanks to "Deadpool & Wolverine" and "Dune: Part Two."
+More recent films like "Venom: The Last Dance" and "Gladiator II" have each earned over $135 million as of Dec.
+11, 2024, signaling an action-packed end to 2024.

 Action movies pay ongoing tribute to the power of cinematic spectacle.
 The genre's origins are as old as the medium itself, though action films as we know them didn't really take off until the 1970s.
 With the development of computer-generated imaging, or CGI, and other technologies, they've continued to prosper well into the 21st century.
 For proof, look no further than the superhero subgenre, arguably the most predominant cultural influence of the last decade.